 In addition, during the 66 weeks before the week the baby is due (or the week you’re matched with your adopted child) your partner must:

-You may also be eligible for Statutory Shared Parental Pay.
+You might also be eligible for Statutory Shared Parental Pay.

 The rate of Statutory Paternity Pay and Statutory Shared Parental Pay is the lowest of:

 It’s paid by your employer who will deduct tax and National Insurance contributions before paying it to you.

 To qualify for Statutory Paternity Pay, you must have worked for your employer for at least 26 continuous weeks before:

 - The 15th week before the baby is due

 - The end of the week the adoption agency matched you with a child.

 You also must be earning at least £112 a week before tax and continue to work for your employer until the child is born (or placed with you).